Prachi Save Saathi

-Animated films

-Dubbing career
+Career

+She acted as a child artist in the 1994 Hindi movie Karamati Coat.
+She has been a model and a television anchor.

-For almost the past 2 decades, Prachi has Hindi voice-dubbed over 200 character roles in foreign animation media in the Indian dubbing industry.
-She has been voice-acting since 1994.
+Prachi has Hindi voice-dubbed over 200 character roles in foreign animation media in the Indian dubbing industry.
+She has been voice-acting since 1992, and voiced the character of Krishna in the 3D animated movie Krishna Aur Kans (2012).

 She is the official Hindi speaking voice for Disney character Minnie Mouse in India (with Parignya Pandya Shah as Minnie's Hindi singing voice) and is approved as the Hindi voice artist for Brenda Song's role as London Tipton from The Suite Life of Zack & Cody.
 She also performed over Hindi voice-over roles such as Dennis Mitchell from Dennis the Menace, George Little from Stuart Little, Emily Elizabeth Howard from Clifford the Big Red Dog and Clifford's Puppy Days, Vicky the Robot from Small Wonder, Darby and Piglet from My Friends Tigger & Pooh, Lagoona Blue from Monster High, and also Alice from Alice in Wonderland in both live action and animated.

 She also known for being the Hindi dubbing voice for Georgie Henley's role as Lucy Pevensie in The Chronicles of Narnia film series.

+Prachi is also a Bharatanatyam dancer.
+She trained under Guru Lata Raman for more than eight years.
+She has been awarded with titles Shringarmani, Nritya Shiromani, Girnar Ratna, and Nalanda Nritya Nipuna.
+Her dance performances include When Walls Dance, a blend of Bharatanatyam, animation and tribal Warli art, Ashtaleela, an interpretation of Ashtanayikas, and the film Raftaar Karo Kam.